SeamusFinlayson/initiative-tracker/docs/store.md

 - The initiative can be sorted in ascending or descending order using the sort button
 - The initiative value input has hover and focus highlights
 - The current round can be tracked
-- You can use zipper style initiative (useful for the Draw Steel RPG)
+- You can use ping-pong style initiative (useful for the Draw Steel RPG)

 ## How it Works